rswt-rbartlett/cyber-security-framework/2-Implement-appropriate-mitigations/Step-07-Identity-and-Access-Management.md

 In Microsoft services restriction access by location is done using Microsoft Azure Conditional Access Policies, the guidelines below will help you reduce the risk of account compromise, without undue disruption to your staff.

 - Setup a [Conditional Access Policy](https://learn.microsoft.com/en-us/entra/identity/conditional-access/howto-conditional-access-policy-location) which blocks access from outside the UK, and apply this to all staff.
 Exclude a security group (e.g. "Allowed Access outside UK") and add staff to that group if they need access to services from outside the UK.
 Make sure you remove that exception when it is no longer required.
-- Setup a Conditional Access Policy which blocks access from the following countries (based on the ['World Cybercrime Index’](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0297312) top 10 excluding the UK):
+- Setup a Conditional Access Policy which blocks access from the countries below (based on the ['World Cybercrime Index’](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0297312) top 10 excluding the UK) and apply it to all staff.
+As above, exclude a security group and add staff to that group if they need access from one of the countries on this list.
 	1. Russia
 	2. Ukraine
 	3. China